A significant water infrastructure project that will provide clean, reliable and affordable water to underserved communities in Southern California.

 The Urgency

-A century ago, California built an extensive infrastructure of reservoirs and aqueducts – all based on predictable mountain snowmelt and routing the occasional excess to the ocean.
-Climate unpredictability is forcing communities, leaders and water agencies to rethink these dated solutions.
-Increasing water supply in a responsible way and reducing waste is imperative.
+A century ago, California built an extensive infrastructure of reservoirs and aqueducts – all based on predictable mountain snowmelt – to bring water to growing communities, routing the occasional excess to the ocean.
+However growing climate variability and unpredictability is forcing communities to rethink water supply solutions to ensure water access to all communities.
+Storing water in wet years for use in dry years and being able to move water from where it is to where it is needed in a responsible way is imperative as dry years are hotter and drier and wet years more extreme.
 Underground water storage is more important than ever in this new reality.

 Project Overview

-Anchored at the base of a 2,000-square-mile watershed in California’s eastern Mojave Desert, the project leverages one of the largest known freshwater aquifers in the U.S., estimated to hold between 30 and 50 million acre-feet of high-quality groundwater today.
+Anchored at the base of a 2,000-square-mile watershed in the Mojave Desert, the project draws on one of the largest known freshwater aquifers in the nation, estimated to hold 30 to 50 million acre-feet of high-quality groundwater.

-After extensive environmental review, San Bernardino County approved a sustainable yield plan allowing up to 2.5 million acre-feet to be withdrawn over 50 years to support local communities.
-The project is also approved to store up to 1 million acre-feet of water, helping water agencies bank surplus in wet years and access it during dry years – bolstering long-term water security for underserved regions.
+After rigorous environmental review, San Bernardino County authorized a sustainable yield plan allowing up to 2.5 million acre-feet to be responsibly withdrawn over 50 years.
+The project will also store up to 1 million acre-feet of imported water, giving agencies the ability to save in wet years and access reserves in dry ones.
+Together, these measures strengthen long-term water security for underserved regions.

 The Mojave Groundwater Bank holds more than twice the full capacity of Lake Mead, the nation’s largest surface reservoir, which now holds less than half its design volume due to prolonged drought.